Why is my shut-off valve frozen

 Plumbing

-The answer to 'why is my shut-off valve frozen' is that the shut-off valve has likely become frozen due to cold temperatures.
-Shut-off valves are often located in unheated areas like basements, crawl spaces, or outdoors, making them susceptible to freezing when the temperature drops.
+The answer to 'why is my shut-off valve frozen' is that the shut-off valve has likely become frozen due to exposure to cold temperatures.
+Shut-off valves are often located in uninsulated areas like crawl spaces, attics, or outside the home, which can cause them to freeze up during cold weather.

 Step-by-Step Guide